Latest News and Updates

 • catching coughs and sneezes using tissues – catch it, bin it, kill it

-4. As a parent, if you feel that your child seems seriously unwell, you should trust your own judgement.
+• keeping away from others when feeling unwell.4.
+As a parent, if you feel that your child seems seriously unwell, you should trust your own judgement.
 Contact NHS 111 or your GP if:

 • your child has a sore throat, fever, chills or muscle aches, but they are getting worse